Reap the Benefits of a School Garden Program This Spring

 Spring is finally here, or so they say.
 Despite the cold temperatures, the days are getting longer, and the thermometer is slowly creeping higher…thankfully!
 Now is a great time to begin planning for your spring classroom activities.
 One of the most substantially beneficial ways to do so is to start a school garden program.

 There are 2 different ways to go about starting a garden at your school.
-You can choose to do a garden school-wide, or WITH just your classroom alone.
+You can choose to do a garden school-wide, or with just your classroom alone.
 Either way, the students reap much more than just healthy fruits and vegetables.

 Aside from higher test scores, students are reaping many other benefits, including: